AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    **Add users to custom role CSV upload:** To add users via CSV uploaded, add a CustomRole column to the .csv file that the Administrator used to import users.
 Enter the role of the user under the CustomRole column for the users to whom you wish to assign a custom role.
 To upload the CSV file, click  **[!UICONTROL Add > Upload a CSV]**.

    * You cannot search User Groups.
-   * You cannot search users who already have Admin role assigned to them.
+   * You cannot search users who already have administrator role assigned to them.
    * Assigning a new custom role to a user overrides user's previous custom role.

    <!--![](assets/users.png)-->

    * A custom admin having permission to  Settings will be able to configure the schedule for sync or sync users from Data-source even if they don't have permission to the Users entity.
-   * If a custom admin has permission on the Users entity, they can assign Admin role to themselves and become a standard Admin.
+   * If a custom admin has permission on the Users entity, they can assign administrator role to themselves and become a standard administrator.

 ## Assign multiple custom roles to a user